Skyl3lazer/bitburnerscripts/README.md

 # bitburnerscripts
 Scripts for BitBurner (Now on steam!)

+Important: The way weights work has changed!
+The default values are closer to where you want to be, you might want to update your weights.

 scanall.ns - Scans the tree of servers and puts their data into serverlist.txt (this will be used as a pseudo DB)

 alphanuke.ns - Nukes all available servers every 30s based on what .exe's are available to you.
 Stops running once they're all hacked.